FACTBOX-What happens with Brexit if there's no clear winner of UK election?

 Failure to win an outright Conservative majority would leave May and Labour leader Jeremy Corbyn scrambling to find partners to support a new government.

-As incumbent, May has the right to make the first attempt to form a coalition, though her tough stance on Brexit ("no deal is better than a bad deal") is likely to make finding a suitable partner difficult.
+As incumbent, May has the right to make the first attempt to form a coalition, though her tough stance on Brexit is likely to make finding a suitable partner difficult.

 Until a new government is formed, May and her team of ministers remain in charge and retain their full legal powers to act on behalf of the country, although by convention they would be expected to avoid taking major decisions.